Previous Page Next Page

 • A parent in one state wants to place a child in a residential treatment center in another state.

-If a reporter asks about placement or requests a home study for a child across state borders, the intake specialist does both of the following:
+If a reporter asks about placement or requests a home study for a child across state lines, the intake specialist does both of the following:

 • Refers the reporter to his or her local state headquarters to make a formal ICPC request.
-Statewide Intake does not handle ICPC requests.
+SWI does not handle ICPC requests.

-For non-ICPC requests from other state protective service agencies regarding home visits, see 4822 CRSR – Out of State (C-OS).
+For non-ICPC requests from other states’ protective service agencies regarding home visits, see 4822 CRSR – Out of State (C-OS).

 3420 Requests for Case History